jeffchen006/OpenTracer/README.md

 ## Dependencies
-To ensure smooth operation of Trace2Inv, the following dependencies must be installed:
+To ensure smooth operation of OpenTracer, the following dependencies must be installed:

 ### sqlite3
 Utilized for caching transactions and contracts data.